VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 ## Install

-The easiest way to use the trajectory planner is through our [web app](https://data.virtualbrainlab.org/Pinpoint/).
+The easiest way to use Pinpoint is through our [web app](https://data.virtualbrainlab.org/Pinpoint/).

 If you encounter issues please try refreshing the page (sometimes the 3D mesh files don't download on the first load).
 If that fails, disable any plugins that might be interfering with javascript (e.g. ad blockers).

 ### Standalone builds

 Windows desktop builds are available on the ![releases page](https://github.com/VirtualBrainLab/NPTrajectoryPlanner/releases).

+Linux and Mac builds available on request.

 <!-- ### Additional linux instructions